VasilGVasilev/realEstate/NBs/next-intl.md

 2) middleware.js

 we set the locales and the default one and configurate the middleware to crawl over folders that are routes only (since next.js utilizes folder structure as route structure)
+NB.
+Next.js will automatically detect which locale the user prefers based on the **Accept-Language** header sent in the page request. *In an example case, although the default locale is sq, the en locale is detected in the **Accept-Language** header so you get redirected to the locale-prefixed path.*

 3) messages/en.json